Welcome

 I’ve invented the MILP- and SAT-based techniques for differential and linear cryptanalysis, designed the lightweight Chaskey algorithm (standardized in ISO/IEC 29192-6), and discovered vulnerabilities in the cryptographic software of billions of devices: CVE-2019-8741 and CVE-2022-37454.

-I support the cryptographic community by serving in various program committees and editorial boards, such as FSE/ToSC, SAC, and CT-RSA.
+I support the cryptographic community by serving in various program committees and editorial boards, including IACR Transactions on Symmetric Cryptology (ToSC) and IACR Communications in Cryptology (CiC).
 I’m also part of the steering committee of CFAIL.

 If you have any comments, questions, or ideas to collaborate, feel free to contact me at .